 The EIA’s natural gas consumption forecasts

-The EIA forecasted that US natural gas consumption will increase in 2015—due to increased demand from the industrial and electric power sectors.
-The EIA forecasted that total natural gas consumption will average 74.3 billion cubic feet per day, or Bcf/d, in 2015 and 75.2 Bcf/d in 2016—compared to an estimated 73.3 Bcf/d in 2014.
+The EIA forecasts that US natural gas consumption will increase in 2015 as a result of increased demand from industrial and electric power sectors.
+The EIA forecasts that total natural gas consumption will average 74.3 Bcf/d (billion cubic feet per day) in 2015 and 75.2 Bcf/d in 2016, compared with an estimated 73.3 Bcf/d in 2014.

-Industrial consumption is forecasted to increase by 5.6% and 1.9% in 2015 and 2016, respectively.
-The increase is due to new industrial projects coming online—predominantly in the fertilizer and chemical sectors.
+Industrial consumption is forecast to increase by 5.6% and 1.9% in 2015 and 2016, respectively, due to new industrial projects coming online, predominantly in the fertilizer and chemical sectors.

-Demand from the residential and commercial sectors is projected to decline in 2015 and 2016.
+Demand from the residential and commercial sectors is projected to decline in 2015 and in 2016.

 Consumption trends this winter

-Bentek Energy reported that US natural gas consumption averaged 88.4 Bcf/d since November 1.
-This is 3.3 Bcf/d lower than last year.
-Milder temperatures caused a decline in residential and commercial demand.
-As a result, the EIA forecasts that consumption will average 88.1 Bcf/d for the remainder of the heating season—compared to an estimated 90.9 Bcf/d during the same period in 2014.
+As a result of milder temperatures, which have caused a decline in residential and commercial demand, the EIA forecasts that consumption will average 88.1 Bcf/d for the remainder of the heating season versus 90.9 Bcf/d during the same period in 2014.

 Consumption trends last week

-Production and consumption trends determine natural gas prices’ fate.
+Production and consumption trends determine the fate of natural gas prices.
 Weather is the primary factor that determines consumption trends.
-Read Part 3 of this series to see how the weather impacted prices last week.
+Read Part 3 of this series to see how the weather affected prices last week.

-Natural gas prices affect the profit margins of gas-weighted producers like Southwest Energy (SWN), EOG Resources (EOG), EQT Corp.
-(EQT), and Cabot Oil and Gas (COG).
-All of these companies are part of the Energy Select Sector SPDR ETF (XLE).
-They account for ~7% of the ETF.
+Natural gas prices affect the profit margins of gas-weighted producers like Chesapeake Energy (CHK), Range Resources (RRC), Encana (ECA), and WPX Energy (WPX).
+CHK, RRC, and WPX are part of the Vanguard Energy ETF (VDE), and they make up ~1.1% of the ETF.